Auto-rig / add a character

 - "Only FBX and GLB files are supported" - Your file format is not supported.
 Use

-.fbxor.glbfiles only. - "The provided file is too large, it must be less than [size]MiB" - File size exceeds the limit (default 20MB, 100MB for some organizations).
+.fbxor.glbfiles only. - "The provided file is too large, it must be less than [size]MiB" - File size exceeds the limit (30MB).
 The error message will include the actual size limit.

 - "Maximum number of characters reached" - Your organization has reached its character limit.
 Upgrade your plan or delete unused characters.